 He dances the dance of creation, the dance of destruction, the dance of solace and liberation.
 Beneath his left foot ignorance is crushed; from his head springs the life-giving waters.
 His are the flames, the moon, the drum, and the lotus.
 His mount is the white bull, and the tiger has given its skin to gird his loins.
 Serpents coil about his limbs, and from his right-hand flows the promise of release.
 This dance is not just a symbol.
 It takes place within each of us at the atomic level at every moment.
 The birth of the world, its maintenance, its destruction, the covering of the soul and its revelation…these are the five acts of this dance.
 All that has been made will be unmade, and all that has been destroyed will be resurrected.
 Shiva tandava stotram talks about Lord Shiva’s Dance.

 After the death of Sati, his first wife, Shiva missed her sorely and went into deep mourning and isolation.
 But he did not know that she had come back as Parvati.
-King of gods, Indra, sends the god Kama – the Hindu god of desire, erotic love, attraction, and affection, to awake Shiva from meditation.
+King of Gods, Indra, sends the god Kama Deva – the Hindu god of Love and Lust, to awake Shiva from meditation.
 The Kama reaches Shiva and shoots an arrow of desire.
 Shiva opens his third eye in his forehead and burns the cupid Kama to ashes.
 Parvati does not lose her hope or her resolve to win over Shiva.
 She begins to live in mountains like Shiva, engages in the same activities as Shiva, one of asceticism, yogini, and tapasi.
 This draws the attention of Shiva and awakens his interest.
-He meets her in disguised form, tries to discourage her, telling her Shiva’s weaknesses and personality problems.
-Parvati refuses to listen and insists in her resolve.
+He meets her in disguised form (Brahmachari Avatar of Shiva), tries to discourage her, telling her Shiva’s weaknesses and personality problems.
+Parvati refuses to listen and insists on her resolve.
 Shiva finally accepts her and they get married.
+Lord Shiva took Suntantarka Avatar to ask the hand of Parvati in marriage from her father Himalaya.
 Apparently, Shiva dedicates the following hymn in Parvati’s honor,